engineyard/ey-docs/pages/linking-github-to-appcloud.md

      The deploy key is named "Engine Yard Deploy Key (_application name_)".

-<h2 id="topic4">To unlink your Cloud account from a GitHub account</h2>
+<h2 id="topic4">To unlink your Engine Yard account from a GitHub account</h2>

-1. Log into the GitHub account that you want to unlink your Cloud account from.
+1. Log into the GitHub account that you want to unlink your Engine Yard account from.

-2. In your Cloud account, go to Account > Account Settings.
+2. In your Engine Yard account, go to Account > Account Settings.

 2. Click on the account that you want to unlink from GitHub account.